Continual Learning for Blind Image Quality Assessment: Introduction

 A straightforward adaptation to subpopulation shift is to fine-tune model parameters with new data, which has been extensively practiced by the BIQA methods based on deep neural networks (DNNs).
-However, new learning may destroy performance on old data, a phenomenon known as \textit{catastrophic forgetting}~\cite{mccloskey1989catastrophic,mcclelland1995there}.
-Recently, Zhang \etal \cite{zhang2020learning,zhang2020uncertainty} proposed a dataset combination trick for training BIQA models against catastrophic forgetting.
+However, new learning may destroy performance on old data, a phenomenon known as \textit{catastrophic forgetting}~\cite{mccloskey1989catastrophic}.
+Recently, Zhang~\etal~\cite{zhang2020learning,zhang2021uncertainty} proposed a dataset combination trick for training BIQA models against catastrophic forgetting.
 Despite demonstrated robustness to subpopulation shift, this type of method may suffer from three limitations.
 First, it is not scalable to handle a large number of datasets because of the computation and storage constraints.
 Second, it is inconvenient to accommodate a new dataset since training samples from all datasets are required for joint fine-tuning.
 Third, some datasets may not be accessible after a period of time (\eg, due to privacy issues~\cite{aljundi2019continual}), preventing na\"{i}ve dataset combination.

 In this paper, we take steps towards assessing and improving the robustness of BIQA models to subpopulation shift in a \textit{continual learning} setting.
 The basic idea is that a BIQA model learns continually from a stream of IQA datasets, integrating new knowledge from the current dataset (\ie, plasticity) while preventing the forgetting of acquired knowledge from previously seen datasets (\ie, stability).
-To make continual learning for BIQA feasible, nontrivial, and practical, we identify five desiderata: 1) common perceptual space, 2) apparent subpopulation shift, 3) no test-time oracle, 4) no direct access to previous data, and 5) bounded model size.
+To make continual learning for BIQA feasible, nontrivial, and practical, we identify five desiderata: 1) common perceptual scale, 2) robust to subpopulation shift, 3) limited direct access to previous data, 4) no test-time oracle, and 5) bounded memory footprint.
 Furthermore, we describe a simple yet effective continual learning method for robust BIQA to subpopulation shift.
 Specifically, based on a shared and continually-updated backbone network, we add a quality prediction head for each new dataset as a way of promoting plasticity for learning new knowledge.
 Consolidation of previous knowledge is implemented by stabilizing predictions of previous heads.
-We summarize the current training dataset using $K$-means in feature space, and use the learned centroids to compute adaptive weightings for final quality prediction.
+We summarize the current training dataset using $K$-means clustering in feature space and use the learned centroids to compute weights for final quality prediction.